ampproject/amphtml/extensions/amp-access/amp-access.md

   </tr>
 </table>

-The following lists validation errors specific to the `amp-access-spec` tag (see also `amp-access-spec` in the [AMP validator specification](https://github.com/ampproject/amphtml/blob/master/validator/validator.protoascii)):
+The following lists validation errors specific to the `amp-access` tag (see also `amp-access` in the [AMP validator specification](https://github.com/ampproject/amphtml/blob/master/validator/validator.protoascii)):

 <table>
   <tr>